OpenST/ost-wallet-sdk-react-native/documentation/OstWalletUI.md

-# OST Wallet Sdk UI react native
+# OST Wallet React Native SDK UI

 ## Introduction

-For quick and easy integration with SDK, developers can use built-in User Interface Components which are themeable and support content customization.
+For quick and easy integration with SDK, developers can use built-in user interface components which are configurable and support content and theme customization.
 All OstWalletSdkUI workflows return `workflow-id`.
 The application can subscribe to the events of the workflow using the `workflow-id`.

 ## Setup
 `OstWalletSdkUI` is packaged along with OstWalletSdk.
 There are no additional steps for using `OstWalletSdkUI`.
-To setup OstWalletSdk, please refer [setup](../README.md#installing-react-native-sdk).
+To setup OstWalletSdk, please refer to [setup](../README.md#installing-react-native-sdk).

 ## Before We Begin
 - App must [initialize](../README.md#initializing-the-sdk) the sdk <em><b>before</b></em> initiating any UI workflows.
 - App must perform [setupDevice](../README.md#setupdevice) workflow <em><b>before</b></em> initiating any UI workflows.

 ## OstWalletSdkUI SDK APIs